-Payroll Compliance: A Guide For Your HR?
+Payroll Compliance – A Guide For Your HR?

 Payroll compliance in India is more complicated than it seems.
 This is because there are many components, such as CTC, gross salary, net salary, HRA, TA, DA, EPF, professional tax, Form-16, etc. With so many components, it is easy to miss minute details and be non-compliant – a must-avoid situation.

 We’ve created this extensive guide to help you stay compliant with Indian labor laws and prevent potential penalties.
 This guide will explain the basics of payroll compliance in India, the important elements of salary structure in India, and the payroll processing procedures.
+Let’s dig right in!

 What is Payroll in India?